-The main plenary event will be the debate on the Presidency's budget vote scheduled for Wednesday and Thursday.
-In their speeches, the President and Deputy President are likely to talk about the administration's priority areas, give an update on special projects and talk about government's efforts to stabilise SOEs and attract investment to the country.
-The President could also use the opportunity to give detail on the intentions outlined in the SONA – something the speech was criticised as lacking.
+In their speeches, the President and Deputy President are likely to talk about the administration's priority areas, give an update on special projects and talk about the government's efforts to deal with the electricity crisis, stabilise SOEs and attract investment to the country.

 The other big highlight will be the debate on Parliament's budget (the NA and NCOP will be having separate debates), on Tuesday.
-In their speeches, the presiding officers are expected to underscore the role of Parliament in our democracy, highlight the responsibility placed on MPs, talk about challenges facing the institution, indicate that Parliament is inadequately funded, lay out their priorities of the Sixth Parliament and give details on how they intend to build on the legacy of the Fifth Parliament.
+In their speeches, the presiding officers are expected to highlight the institution’s achievements and challenges, talk about their priorities for the remainder of the Sixth Parliament and what legacy they hope to leave.

-For their part, MPs will use the opportunity to express their ambitions for the institutions.
-In addition, they will raise the numerous challenges facing it: insufficient funding provided to political parties, inadequate facilities and support to MPs, poor replies to questions by the Executive, lack of decorum in House as well as the shortcomings in the Rules and their application.
+For their part, MPs will use the opportunity to raise the numerous challenges facing the Legislature: insufficient funding provided to political parties, inadequate facilities and support to MPs, poor replies to questions by the Executive, as well as shortcomings in the Rules and their application.

 Other matters that will be raised sharply will be about Parliament’s inability to discharge its oversight duty as well as interventions that are needed to strengthen accountability and public involvement.